 The Smith-Kettlewell Institutional Review Board (IRB) is a committee, operating under Federal regulations, State laws, and institutional policy, that reviews research involving human participants to ensure their ethical and equitable treatment.
 Its primary role is the protection of human subjects in research studies.
 The responsibility for the appropriate use of human subjects is shared by institutional officials, the IRB, and scientific investigators.

-If you plan to conduct research that includes the use of Human Research Subjects, your study must be reviewed and approved by the IRB prior to initiating any research.
+When a scientist plans to conduct research that includes the use of Human Research Subjects, the study must be reviewed and approved by the IRB prior to initiating any research.
 The IRB has the authority to approve, require changes in, or disapprove research involving human subjects.
-Templates of forms required for your submission to the IRB are available on the SKERI Wiki page, which is accessible only by SKERI personnel.

 Please feel free to contact the IRB with any questions you might have at IRB@ski.org